The first thing you need to understand is how to schedule your CPA exam:

-Eligible international candidates can take the CPA exam at Prometric testing centers in Bahrain, Brazil, England, Germany, Ireland, Japan, Kuwait, Lebanon, Scotland, and the United Arab Emirates (UAE).
+Eligible international candidates can take the CPA exam at Prometric testing centers in Bahrain, Brazil, England, Germany, India, Ireland, Japan, Kuwait, Lebanon, Scotland, and the United Arab Emirates (UAE).
 This process allows non-U.S. citizens to purse the U.S. CPA license.
 The Exam and licensure process is the same for international candidates as for U.S. CPA candidates.

 Please visit the NASBA website for international candidate information and application.

 With the NASBA rule change, CPA candidates who fail a section will no longer have to wait until the next testing window to retake the exam.